drsigned/sigurlx/README.md

 ## Credits

-The list of parameter names and the riskss associated with them is mainly created from the public work of various people of the community - inital list was obtained from [Somdev Sangwan](https://github.com/s0md3v)'s [Parth](https://github.com/s0md3v/Parth) .
+The list of parameter names and the risks associated with them is mainly created from the public work of various people of the community - inital list was obtained from [Somdev Sangwan](https://github.com/s0md3v)'s [Parth](https://github.com/s0md3v/Parth).

 ## Contribution